1 Week in Azerbaijan: A Budget Guide to the Land of Fire

 Honorable mention to the Ali and Nino statue that resembles (albeit much smaller and not moving) the same statue in Batumi.

 You’ll probably need to get back to Baku at the end of your one-week trip.
 At least I had to.
-The bus (or train, if the rail service is resumed) departs from Ganja International Bus Station, which is a bit too far from the center to walk.
+The bus (or train, if the rail service is resumed) departs from Ganja International Bus Station, which is a bit too far from the center to walk but you can take public bus #17 or #23 from the center.

-You can take a public bus #17 or #23 from the center.
-The journey is about 5 hours, including a short lunch or dinner break, and costs 9 AZN / 5 EUR.
+The journey back to Baku is approximately 5 hours, including a short lunch or a dinner break, and costs 9 AZN / 5 EUR.

 In the afternoon you can visit any of the Baku attractions you still haven’t been to.

 An alternative plan is to visit Naftalan, a town literally named after oil.
-There you can indulge in an oil spa in one of the spa centers in the otherwise dying spa industry.
+There, you can indulge in an oil spa in one of the spa centers in the otherwise dying spa industry.

 Day 6: Mud Volcanos and Fire Temple